• FAQ's – Enclosures & Sleeves

-Q: Are your sleeves safe for color photos, old black-and-whites, and modern inkjet prints?
+Q: Are your sleeves safe for color photos, old black & white photographs, and modern inkjet prints?
 Yes — Archival Methods sleeves and enclosures are made from PAT-passed materials, which means they’re safe for every type of photographic print: modern, vintage, color, B&W, resin-coated, fiber-based, inkjet, dye-sub, you name it.

 Polyester, polypropylene, and polyethylene are all stable plastics that won’t react with emulsions.
 So regardless of the age of your photos, they’re protected from acidity, off-gassing, and environmental contaminants.

-• Polyester (Melinex 516 or Mylar) Sleeves — super-clear, stiff, and museum-grade.
+• Polyester (Melinex 516 or Mylar) Sleeves — clearest and most inert, stiff, and museum-grade.
 Best for display, long-term storage, and items that need extra rigidity or support.

-• Polypropylene Sleeves/Pages — a little softer and more flexible, great for binders, albums, and handling large quantities of images.
+• Polypropylene Sleeves and Pages — a little softer and more flexible, good clarity, less expensive than polyester, great for binders, albums, and handling large quantities of images.

 • If you want maximum clarity and longevity, choose polyester.
 If you need bulk organization in binders or boxes, polypropylene is usually the better fit.

-Q: Should I use clear sleeves and binder pages or paper enclosures for documents?
+Q: Should I use plastic sleeves, binder pages, or paper folders and envelopes to store photos and documents?
 It depends on how you plan to access them:

-• Use individual polyester sleeves for documents you’ll handle or display frequently.
+• Use individual polyester sleeves inside archival boxes for documents you’ll handle or display frequently.

 • Use folders or envelopes made from acid-free paper if you want breathable enclosures for fragile or brittle documents.